-This Pan-fried Eggs and Tomatoes is made with simple ingredients, but you will be surprised at how good it tastes.
-Eggs are fried into an omelet with brown spots at the bottom to enhance the flavors.
+This 10-minute Vietnamese omelet with tomatoes and onions is made with simple ingredients, but you will be surprised at how good it tastes.
+Eggs are fried into an omelet with browned spots at the bottom to enhance the flavors.
 Then come the juicy tomatoes and sweet onions to make the whole dish tasty.

 A super quick and easy meal

 Everything is cooked in one pan, and it takes just 10-15 minutes from start to finish.
-We like to serve it with steamed rice and fish sauce on the side.
+We like to serve it with steamed rice and fish sauce (or soy sauce) on the side.

 Recipe Video